jxmot/router-log-monitor/logwatcher/README.md

 # Log Watcher

 This is part of the Router Log Monitor.
-And it is responsible for -

-* Reading and parsing log files
-  * Writes parsed entries to database tables
+And this part is responsible for reading and parsing log files, and Writing parsed entries to database tables.
-*

 ## Log Watcher Architecture Overview